bregman-arie/infraform/README.md

 ## Scenarios

 Scenario is a predefined instructions file or template.
-This is a platform dependent file (e.g. Terraform file) and not Infraform file.
+It can be anything - creating a VM, run tests, set up ELK, ... you choose.
+Infraform provides with a couple of built-in scenarios

 Name | Platform | Description | Arguments
 :------ |:------:|:--------:|:---------: